Humboldt-WI/blog/content/research/information_systems_1819/test.md

 <script src="https://gist.github.com/kraenkem/827f39d18c24e43c44b55c8971dce3f2.js"></script>

-Class **AttentionLayer** is applied successively on first word and then sentence level.
+Class **AttentionLayer** is applied successively on firstly word and then sentence level.

 * **init** initializes variables from a uniform distribution.
 Also, we set *supports_masking = True* because the network needs fixed input lengths.
-If some inputs are shorter than maximum input length a mask will be created initialized with 0.
+If some inputs are shorter than maximum input length, a mask will be created initialized with 0.
 Then the mask will be 'filled up' with 1 to positions where the input has values in.
 This is further defined in the next functions.

 * **build** defines the weights.
 We set *len(input_shape) == 3* as we get a 3d tensor from the previous layers.